Anthony Ler: Verdict

 The judge accepted that Z was telling the truth about his experiences with Ler, as well as the testimonies of Z's friends (in particular, Tze Howe and Gavin), finding them truthful witnesses.
 He said that the boy would not have been able to describe his ordeal so clearly had it not been the truth.
 He said that the only fault of Z was that he was naive and simple-minded, saying that he was being made use of by Ler, an adult who was "experienced in the ways of the world", an adult who tempted Z with the offer of easy money, dreams of glamour and sex, and an ornamental sword that he craved and even led the boy psychologically and persistently down the path of his self destruction.
 And in the end, Ler gave the boy an ultimatum: "kill or be killed".
 In his words once again, Z appears to be "a rather simple-minded and mild-mannered boy ensnared haplessly way out of season in adult intrigue and machinations".
 Nearing the end of his 57-page-long written verdict, JC Tay summarised the case in six words:

 "Murder Anthony wrote, murder Z wrought."

-As such, Anthony Ler was found guilty and convicted of soliciting and abetting the cold-blooded murder of his wife, and was condemned to death.
-Z was found guilty and convicted of murder, but because he was below the age of 18 at the time of the crime, he was spared the gallows and was instead sentenced to be detained indefinitely during the President's Pleasure.
+As such, Anthony Ler was found guilty and convicted of soliciting and abetting the murder of his wife and condemned to death.
+Z was convicted of murder, but was instead sentenced to be detained indefinitely during the President's Pleasure since he was too young to be executed.

 Z's lawyer Edwin Seah said to reporters that Z wanted to continue studying for his GCE N-levels examinations, which he was supposed to take that same year he killed Annie Leong.
 And, despite him acting as the lawyer of Anthony Ler and being merciless towards the boy during his cross-examination of Z, Subhas Anandan wished the boy well nonetheless, stating that Z, after all, was just a 15-year-old boy and still deserved a second chance.